 She would make slightly soft, slightly crisp, thin besan chillas and they would be stuffed with lightly spiced homemade crumbled paneer with some more veggies thrown in.
-I remember for this and the paneer bhurji, the paneer would always be home-made and super soft and fresh.
-Home made paneer, eaten raw is what a true delight feels like.
-If you know why people love paneer probably tasting that is the answer to it
+I remember for this particular filling and the paneer bhurji, the paneer would always be homemade and super soft and fresh.
+Homemade paneer, eaten raw is what a true delight feels like.
+If you wonder why people love paneer, probably tasting that homemade version of the paneer, is the answer to it!

-She would then roll the chillas and we would dip them in loads of tomato ketchup and eat our way through them, usually making everything around us dirty.
-Our hands and mouths would be red with ketchup and three of us would threaten to then dirty each others dresses with it or put a little on mum’s cushion cover and gang up against one, yes we were evil like that
+Mom would roll the chillas and we would dip them in loads of tomato ketchup and eat our way through them, usually making everything around us dirty.
+Our hands and mouths would be red with ketchup and three of us sisters would threaten to dirty each other’s dresses with it or put a little on mum’s cushion cover and gang up against her 🙂 Yes, we were evil like that!

 Off late, I have been craving a lot of my childhood food whether it is the Rajma Chawal, Lacha Onion Parantha or my mum’s tutti fruity cake.
-May be it is the fact that the 40th birthday is round the corner and I am going through what they call as “mid life crisis” and trying to find my identity, mulling over what have I achieved in a 40 year long life.
-But as usual I digress, so in the quest of making all things related to childhood I present to you this stuffed besan chilla or Cottage cheese stuffed savory lentil crepes as they would call it if they were made in Masterchef
+Maybe, it is the fact that the 40th birthday is round the corner and I am going through what they call as “mid-life crisis” and trying to find my identity, mulling over what have I achieved in this 40 years long life.
+As usual, I digress.
+So in the quest of making all things related to childhood, I present to you this paneer stuffed besan chilla or cottage cheese stuffed savory lentil crepes as they would call it if they were made in Masterchef!